Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Android OS optimizations in DAPs

-Android in DAPs is modified so that:
+In DAPs, Android is modified so that:

 1. The SRC (Sample Rate Conversion) [2] applied by Android’s audio APIs is bypassed.

-2. There is no interference from other applications in the transmitted audio, allowing the music app in use to have exclusive access to the audio API.
+2. There is no interference from other applications in the transmitted audio, allowing the music playback app to have exclusive access to the audio API.

 Smartphones being used to fulfill the role of a DAP (Digital Audio Player).